Regenerative Agriculture and Tech: A New Path for Environmentalists

 Platforms like Regrow Ag use satellite data to verify carbon sequestration across millions of acres.
 This transparency allows environmentalists to hold corporations accountable for their "net-zero" promises with hard, verifiable data.

-Barriers to Ecosystem Healing
+Ecosystem Healing Walls

 The primary failure in current environmental efforts is the "all-or-nothing" mentality.
 Many enthusiasts ignore the economic reality of the farmer, who operates on thin margins.
 Without tech-enabled efficiency, transition risks are often too high for mid-sized operations.